What Is a Spermatocele?

-A spermatocele (or spermatic cyst) is a fluid-filled sac that grows in the epididymis.
-The epididymis is a tightly coiled tube about 20 feet long where the sperm matures as it passes through.
-It's located in the scrotum and surrounds the back and top of the testicle.
+A spermatocele (also called a spermatic or epididymal cyst) is a fluid-filled sac that grows in the epididymis -- a tightly coiled tube about 20 feet long where the sperm matures as it passes through.
+It's in the scrotum and surrounds the back and top of the testicle.

-They’re actually quite common.
-About three out of 10 men will get them at some point in their lives.
-Men between ages 20 to 50 are most likely to get them.
+Spermatoceles are actually quite common.
+About 3 out of 10 men will get them at some point in their lives.
+Men ages 20-50 are most likely to get them.

 Most of the time, spermatoceles don’t hurt, so you may not have any symptoms.
 You might only feel a bump while examining your testicles.
 Your doctor might find it during an exam.
 As the cyst gets bigger, you may feel heaviness in your testicle.
 You might also notice a mass or swelling behind or above your testicle.

 Your doctor will likely do a couple of tests to make sure the growth is a spermatocele and not a tumor.
-He’ll probably start with a physical exam.
-Then he’ll follow up with a transillumination or an ultrasound.
+They’ll probably start with a physical exam.
+You’ll also have a transillumination or an ultrasound.

 Transillumination is where your doctor shines a light through your scrotum.
-If it’s a spermatocele, the light will shine through it.
-If it is a mass, it won't.
+If the growth is a spermatocele, the light will shine through it.
+If it’s a mass, it won't.

 Ultrasound is the next step if transillumination doesn’t show fluid.
 This test uses high-frequency sound waves to create images on a screen.

-Most of the time, they’re not.
+Most of the time, they’re not treated.
 Your doctor may prescribe pain relievers to make you more comfortable.

 Aspiration is a procedure that can help relieve some of the pain and pressure of spermatoceles.
 Your doctor will insert a needle into the cyst to remove some of the fluid.

 If the cyst refills and comes back, your doctor can do a procedure called a sclerotherapy.
-He’ll drain some of the fluid from the spermatocele.
-Then he’ll use a substance that causes the sac to fill with scar tissue.
+Your doctor will drain some of the fluid from the spermatocele.
+Then they’ll use a substance that causes the sac to fill with scar tissue.
 This tissue could lower the risk of the spermatocele coming back.
 But it can damage the epididymis.
-Your doctor may only suggest this option if you’re not interested in having children.
+Your doctor may suggest this option only if you’re not interested in having children.

 In rare cases (if the spermatocele is getting in the way of your daily life), your doctor could remove it through surgery.
-He’ll numb the area, make a small incision (cut) in your scrotum or groin, and remove the growth.
+Your doctor will numb the area, make a small incision (cut) in your scrotum or groin, and remove the growth.